top of page

 A Final Note-

-Prenatal supplements can be valuable — but they are not a shortcut to good nutrition.
-Whole foods deliver nutrients in their most absorbable, synergistic forms — and that’s a foundation of fertility, a healthy pregnancy, and your baby’s long-term development.
+Supplements can be valuable — but they are not a shortcut to good nutrition.
+Whole foods deliver nutrients in their most absorbable, synergistic forms — and that’s a foundation for fertility, a healthy pregnancy, and your baby’s long-term development.
+Taking supplements blindly can also exacerbate imbalances you may have.

 1. Hurrell, R., & Egli, I. (2010).
 Iron bioavailability and dietary reference values.
 The American Journal of Clinical Nutrition, 91(5), 1461S–1467S. https://doi.org/10.3945/ajcn.2010.28674F